 Between October and May the likelihood of rain is very slim, as it is the Simien Mountains dry season, but even in October and May it may be worthwhile bringing a waterproof jacket just in case, because when it rains it pours!
 December and January are the coldest months when the sky is clearest at night.
 The real rainy season is July and August but even then it does not rain all the time.

-In the lodge, we have under floor heating by solar panels.
+We have under floor heating by solar panels.
 Hot water is pumped under the lodge floor during the day.
-This only raises the temperature a few degrees; it is not a European central heating system and of course it does not work during the rainy season (photo).
+This only raises the temperature a few degrees; it is not a European central heating system.
 The Simiens are cold at night.
-Always bring warm clothing.
+Bring warm clothing.

 Maximising the views